What to do after Green Genie?

 Thank you for the compliments.
 We hear so often how much boat owners love our products and how well they worked for them, but we never tire of hearing it again.
 After all, our mission is to provide our customers with the best care their boat can get.

 If I understand your comments, you were unable to access all of the bottom of your boat, I assume because it was on a trailer.
-I suggest that first, you lift your boat off the trailer bunks, following these instructions: Boat Scrub and a Marine Power Mitt and rinse clean.
-This will get rid of any remaining film, stain and scuff marks.
+I suggest that first, you lift your boat off the trailer bunks, following these instructions: .
+Then you will be able to get all of the marine growth off.

 Never sand your gelcoat, unless you are doing repairs or trying to remove very heavy oxidation.
 Gelcoat is rather thin and it’s very easy to sand right through.